WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

     - The GPG key ( Beginning with -----BEGIN PGP PUBLIC KEY BLOCK----- and ending with -----END PGP PUBLIC KEY BLOCK-----) exported in Step [1.8.6.4](#generate-gpg-key)

 #### Validate the connection
-- Once the confirmation of successful onboarding is received from the TNG Support Team ( gdhcn-support@who.int), please do the following
+- Once the confirmation of successful onboarding is received from the TNG Support Team ( gdhcn-support@who.int), please do the following.